-7.7.3 Programming Models Interoperability
+7.7.2 Programming Models Interoperability

 The Offeror will describe capabilities and limitations of interoperability in using multiple supported programming models and runtimes within a single program.
-These include interoperability of memory allocations and parallelisms across all supported programing models (including baseline languages).
+These include interoperability of memory allocations and parallelisms across all supported programing models (including basel languages).

-7.7.4 GPU Programming Support
+7.7.3 Additional Programming Model Support